Kentaro Toyama: Research and career

 Toyama's research spans several disparate areas, including ICT4D, development studies, computer vision, human-computer interaction, geographic information systems, and multimedia.

 He is best known for his research in ICT4D, which includes technology projects such as MultiPoint, Text-Free User Interfaces, Warana Unwired, and Digital Green, as well as observational studies of rural telecenters, mobile phones in developing countries, and the limits of technology for international development.

 He is an outspoken critic of the "technological utopianism" that he sees in initiatives such as One Laptop Per Child, and argues that technology only magnifies existing human intent and capacity.
 A two-part essay making this point appears in a Boston Review forum.
 The argument is expanded upon and extended further in Geek Heresy.
 He is also a faculty affiliate of the Science, Technology, and Public Policy (STPP) program at the Gerald R. Ford School of Public Policy.

 Toyama's research in computer vision involves automated tracking of objects in video.
 In 2002, he taught calculus at Ashesi University in Accra, Ghana.

 Awards and honors

+In 2025, Toyama was inducted into the ACM SIGCHI Academy and also won a SIGCHI Societal Impact Award.

-Toyama was named to the 2022 class of ACM Fellows, "for contributions to the innovation and critique of digital technology for socio-economic development and social justice".
+Toyama was also named to the 2022 class of ACM Fellows, "for contributions to the innovation and critique of digital technology for socio-economic development and social justice".